 Emphasis is placed on the holistic development and interrelationships of the soil, plants and animals as a self-sustaining system.

-Water conservation efforts such as drip irrigation prevents water waste by using piping along the ground.
+Water conservation efforts such as drip irrigation prevents water waste by using a low-pressure system at ground level.
 This avoids water waste from evaporation that occurs when water is applied from above.

-IPM is a chemical-free way to manage and prevent pests.
+Integrated Pest Management (IPM) is an environmentally-sensitive approach to manage and prevent pests which prioritizes biological and cultural solutions prior to the use of synthetic chemicals.
 Some farms use predators, like bats, to manage their pest populations.
 Others use other beneficial insects (that eat or parasitize harmful insects), or plants such as marigolds that naturally repel pests, or walk their rows and pick bugs by hand.

 According to the EPA’s Office of Pesticide Programs, “Biopesticides are certain types of pesticides derived from such natural materials as animals, plants, bacteria, and certain minerals.
 Biopesticides are usually inherently less toxic than conventional pesticides.”

 Animals should have access to the foods they evolved to eat, including grass and insects.
-If grass and insects found in pasture are not available (due to cold weather, for example), then feed should be non-GMO and/or Certified Organic.
+If grass and insects found in pasture are not sufficient (due to cold weather, for example), then feed should ideally be non-GMO and/or Certified Organic.